latex3/tagging-project/documentation/wtpdf/fulldoc.md

  - Mathematics and text are read without a pause even if a new paragraph starts
  - The separate equations (on a single line) are joined and read without any pause despite the space in the source
  - Equation labels are read as numbers so difficult to understand
- - The matrices have a very strange reading order starting with _"Twentyone three one four one one equals..."_ and none of the matices are announced
+ - The matrices have a very strange reading order starting with _"Twenty-one three one four one one equals..."_ and none of the matrices are announced
  - The heuristic invented a third (nested) list
  - The page number _"1"_ and the running header _"3 CITATIONS"_ are both read as text
  - The float graphic is ignored and only the caption is read as normal text